-I’ve spent the past few months in the writing tunnel.
+I’ve spent the past few months working in the writing tunnel.
 The writing tunnel is that magical place where I create my stories.
 It could be at home, a hotel room, or even the great outdoors.
 The writing tunnel is wherever I let my imagination take over.

-Readers tell me it’s hard to put my books down.
+Readers tell me it’s hard to put my contemporary romance novels down.
 You should see it from my end.
 Each morning I try to put in a little writing time.
 In the evenings, I’m back into my manuscript.
 I’m either working out the next scene.
 Or I’m working on the next chapter.
 Or I’m creating a new character.
 It’s so much fun.
 I just wish I could figure out why I’m still paying for cable.
 Must be for those times when I’m not writing, which isn’t very often.

 Sometimes people ask me how I do my job.
 Do I work out a detailed outline first and then follow it verbatim?
 Or do I just sit down and start writing?
 It’s a little bit of both actually.

-First I’ll write a treatment, or short plot summary.
+First, I’ll write a treatment, or short plot summary.
 It’s not too specific and it’s only a few paragraphs in length.
 It’s my idea for the basic story concept, but not much else.
 I use it to get the story started, and so I’ll have a rough idea of how it will end.
 Once I start writing the actual story, I set the treatment aside.
 I go where the characters take me.
 Then, when I’m finished, I go back and look at the original treatment.
 Without exception, it’s remarkably different from the finished novel.
 Sometimes the ending will be different as well.
 Someone once said life is what happens when you’re busy making other plans.
 I think the same could be said for good story writing.